Information for developers

 Apply for a new or upgraded electricity supply by completing this form.

-The following information is for people wanting a new electrticity supply or to upgrade an exisiting supply.
+The following information is for people wanting a new electricity supply or to upgrade an existing supply.

 How long will the process take?

 Applications for large capacity supplies are processed within 20 working days, and construction will depend on the nature of the work, assets required and resource availability.
 Large network components such as transformers and switch units typically take 6-10 weeks to arrive from the manufacturer.
 Any shutdowns of the network to enable connection require 15 working days’ notice.
 Connections requiring more complex work, such as feeder line extensions or substation upgrades can take a minimum of six months.
 A new substation takes at least two years to consent and build.